 e) Aggressive Cannibalism

-In this type of cannibalism, a person involves himself in this act in order to show his superiority or that he is more powerful than his victim whom he feels is under his control.
-Many cases of modern individual cannibalism results from the cannibals wanting to feel they rule.
-When they’re threatened they resort to cannibalism in order to show they cannot be threatened.
-As an antisocial behavior they resort to cannibalism so that they don’t feel threatened.
+In this type of cannibalism, a person involves himself in this act to display his superiority or his control over his dead victim.
+The cannibal feels his victim is under his control.
+Many cases of modern individual cannibalism results from the cannibals desiring to feel they are in control of people.
+When they’re threatened they resort to cannibalism to prove their point.

 f) Nutritional Cannibalism

-Some state it is auto-cannibalism while others are opposed to it stating it’s not the case.
-In order for a person to be involved in whatever form of cannibalism, there must be intent.
+For a person to be involved in whatever form of cannibalism, there must be intent.
 Fingernail biting might result from the habit a person has developed of biting the nails which is a form of pica.
-Most of auto-cannibalism is done unwillingly, with no intent of satisfaction derived from either eating a part of flesh that has stuck out, or sucking blood to stop bleeding.
+Most of auto-cannibalism is done unwillingly, with no intent of satisfaction derived from either eating a part of skin that has stuck out or sucking blood to stop bleeding.